Mick Dodson

 Michael James Dodson is an Aboriginal Australian barrister and academic.
 He was Australia's first Aboriginal and Torres Strait Islander Social Justice Commissioner with the Human Rights and Equal Opportunity Commission.
 His brother is Pat Dodson, also a noted Aboriginal leader and from 2016 to 2024 a senator in the Federal Parliament, representing Western Australia.

 Early life and education

 Michael James Dodson was born in Katherine, Northern Territory, Australia.
 He is a member of the Yawuru people in the Broome area of the southern Kimberley region of Western Australia.

 Following his parents' death, he boarded at Monivae College, Hamilton, Victoria.
 He graduated with degrees in jurisprudence and law from Monash University in 1974, as the first Indigenous person to graduate from law in Australia.

 Career

 Following graduation, Dodson worked as a solicitor for the Victorian Aboriginal Legal Service from 1976 until around 1980.
 He was admitted to the Victorian Bar in 1981, and commenced work as a barrister.

-In 1988 he was appointed as Counsel assisting the Royal Commission into Aboriginal Deaths in Custody, remaining in that role until 1990.
+In 1988, he was appointed as Counsel assisting the Royal Commission into Aboriginal Deaths in Custody, remaining in that role until 1990.

+Dodson was also a commissioner of the Bringing Them Home report (1997) in which he and Ronald Wilson took primary responsibility for conducting the hearings of the inquiry and was a key author of the report.
+They took 585 stories and testimonies from Aboriginal and Torres Strait Islander people about their experiences of separation, institutionalisation and abuse suffered and Dodson sought for those affected to receive both an apology and compensation from the government.
+A 1997 speech by Dodson, after the release of the report, 'We all bear the cost if the apology is not paid' in which he demanded an Apology to Australia's Indigenous peoples (which ultimately took place in 2007) is included within the Anthology of Australian Aboriginal Literature (2008) signalling its significance.

 He has worked extensively as a legal adviser in native title and human rights.